 Matthew’s Talks at Bookbanks

-Bookbanks – the charity that brings books to food banks – is proud to announce a new programme of relaxed and inclusive author events inside UK food banks.
+Bookbanks – the charity that brings books to food banks – ran successful and inspiring author talks inside three UK food banks this March, launching a programme that will now see such events taking place quarterly.

 About Matthew